There are so many good gaming laptops available to choose from.

 The lid hinges feel quite solid, although not too stiff, which bodes well for long-term durability.
 However, the weight of 8.73 kg is not exactly the lightest, which somewhat removes from the portability advantage in slimmer gaming laptops.

-Another advantage is its expandability.
+Another advantage is its upgradability.
 The RAM and the SSD are detachable parts, and there is also an additional vacant PCIe slot for another SSD, thus expanding the storage potential.

 But there’s a catch; the laptop is not that easy to open.
 There are starhead screws and warranty stickers implying that the laptop is not designed for easy opening and it is, however, uncertain whether removing them will breach the warranty.

 This laptop is unrivaled when it comes to performance.
-With the Intel Core i7-14650HX processor and NVIDIA GeForce RTX 4070 graphics card, playing demanding games is effortless.
+With the Intel Core i7-14650HX processor and NVIDIA GeForce RTX 4070 graphics card, playing demanding games is a lot of fun.

 Airflow through the vents is quite decent and keeps the laptop cooler.
-From regular use, this isn’t much of a bother but while gaming or doing intense workloads, the fans do get quite loud.
-One must consider this if they are a gamer that shares an area or a quiet one.
+From regular use, this isn’t much of a bother, but while gaming or doing intense workloads, the fans do get quite loud.
+One must consider this if they are a gamer who shares an area or a quiet one.

 Acer Nitro V Gaming Laptop Under $1000